sharayu134/Notes/Data Structures/Union FInd/Union find.md

 # Union Find

-This help us to split elememnts into one or more disjoint set.
+This help us to split elememnts into one or more disjoint set which are connected/related to each other.
 It has two primary functions -> union() and find()
 ```
-    find() -> find the group which elelment belongs to
+    find() -> find the group which elelment belongs to [parent]
     union() -> will merge the two groups
 ```

+There is rank for each element which will be 0 rank [0,0,0,0,0]
+There is parent array of each element the parent of itself will be it [1,2,3,4,5]

+## union
+1. union u,v
+2. find ultimate parent of both pu, pv
+3. find rank of both pu, pv
+4. attach smaller rank parent to bigger
+5. If rank different
+6.     no need to update rank but update parent of parent
+7. If rank same then upadate rank and parent both

+## find
+1. return parent if current parent's parent is itself
+2. otherwise do the find again
+3. save the result as parent of itself for path compression

 ## path compression makes things more easier ->
 make every element point to the alpha parent node make this change while inomelenting the find , **but if you want to access/use the final parent arr then you must call final(par[i]) as this will give you final paren**t **IMPVV**